mdzio/ccu-historian/README.md

 http://homematic-ccu2:8083/

 where you have to replace 'homematic-ccu2' with the ip address or hostname of your CCU/RaspberryMatic device.
+Or you go to the configuration pages on your WebUI/CCU device and click on the "CCU-Historian" link to visit the CCU-Historian configuration pages.

 # Authors
 Copyright (c) 2013-2016 Mathias Dzionsko, Jens Maus <mail@jens-maus.de>